planeguy/clusterfriend/readme.md

 - the *re* link is a post, so show it as a reply to that post.
 - we can also do the above recursively to show a line of conversation.
 - *about* can be added to show the original reason a line of conversation started in case a line of conservation is interrupted by a user you don't have access to
-- if the post is in reply something I'm not involved in and don't care about, I can filter out those posts based on the *re* & *about* tags
+- if the post is in reply to something I'm not involved in and don't care about, I can filter out those posts based on the *re* & *about* tags

-#Other Stuff
+# Other Stuff
-##File size: Paged and Ephemeral
+## File size: Paged and Ephemeral
 Feed file sizes should be kept small, so a paging mechanism could be used.
 Another way to reduce file size is to remove old items that are expired.
-I prefer the second way because it's a more fun social networking thing.
+I prefer the second way because it's a more fun social networking thing. \#opinionated